yash-sharma1/docs-site/docs/list_instruction.md

 You need to specify the base asset you want to list, quote asset and init price.
 And when the proposal is passed, you should use the identical params to list.

+The voting period for validators is specified in the `voting-period`.
+The unit is second and the default voting period is one week.
+The max voting period is two weeks.
+The votes from validators will be tallied after the voting period.

 And you also have to set expire time after which you will not be able to list even though proposal is passed.